Does YouTube Playlist Count Views? A ThoroUgh exploration into the Mechanics of the Algorithm

 1️⃣ Choose a Clear Theme – Group related videos together (e.g., “Beginner Guitar Lessons” instead of “Random Stuff I Like”).

-2️⃣ Order Matters – Arrange your videos in a logical sequence (like a didactic series) to encourage binge-watching.
+2️⃣ Order Matters – Arrange your videos in a logical sequence (like a tutorial series) to encourage binge-watching.

-3️⃣ Use Strong Titles & Descriptions – Your playlist should appear in search results, so use on-point keywords.
+3️⃣ Use Strong Titles & Descriptions – Your playlist should appear in search results, so use relevant keywords.

 4️⃣ Encourage Viewers to Watch the Playlist – Mention it in your videos, add it to your channel homepage, and use end screens and cards.